-CaGIS is proud to present AutoCarto 2020, the 23rd International Research Symposium on Computer-based Cartography.
+CaGIS is proud to present AutoCarto 2020, the 23rd International Research Symposium on cartography and GIScience, with its focus on the intersection of the two.

 The AutoCarto symposium series, started in 1974, has a long history of bringing together people from academia, industry, and government agencies to share research and explore new ideas in cartography and GIScience.